PURVIK-31/interview-helper/README.md

 - User authentication with Firebase
 - Generate customized interview questions with Google Gemini AI
 - Real-time voice interviews with AI using Vapi
+- Voice-based interview creation without filling forms
 - Detailed feedback on interview performance
 - Track past interviews and progress

+## Voice Interview Feature

+The platform offers a streamlined voice-first experience:

+1. **Quick Start with Voice**: Instead of filling out forms, users can click the "Quick Start with Voice" button to start an interview directly using Vapi's voice capabilities.

+2. **Voice-based Configuration**: Users can speak to configure their interview - specifying job role, experience level, and technologies using natural conversation.

+3. **Seamless Voice Interview**: After configuration, the platform automatically transitions to a full voice-based interview experience.

+This feature makes the platform more accessible, reduces friction, and creates a more natural interview experience.

 ## Tech Stack